Attaulhaleem/Arduino-Maze/README.md

 Ragnar is the robot which maps the maze and transmits data to Flokki via Bluetooth.

-Flokki receives the data, calculates, and traverses the shortest path.
+Flokki is the robot which receives the data, calculates, and traverses the shortest path.